robertnurnberg/cdblib/Readme.md

                         Maximum concurrency of requests to cdb. (default: 16) -b BATCHSIZE, --batchSize BATCHSIZE
                         Number of positions processed in parallel.
 Small values guarantee more responsive output, large values give faster turnaround. (default: None)
-  -u USER, --user USER  Add this username to the http user-agent header (default: None) --forever             Run the script in an infinite loop. (default: False)
+  -u USER, --user USER  Add this username to the http user-agent header. (default: None) --forever             Run the script in an infinite loop. (default: False)
 ```